| Love in Limbo(1993) Love in Limbo is a strange oddity from 1993. It's

 sticking to the rules (Russell Crowe).
 He becomes friends with Barry and

 Arthur and they decide to travel to a remote brothel to get laid.
+I remember watching this film late on TV back in

 the 90s, but I could barely remember anything about it.
 I remember them